troclaux/notes/aws.md

   - has primary instance and failover instance
   - has health checks

+## SageMaker

+> fully managed service for developers to train machine learning models that can make predictions

+lets say you want to build a model that predicts your exam score

+- SageMaker can help in all steps below and do more:
+  - gather past data
+  - label with a score (0 to 10 in the exam)
+  - build a ML model
+  - train and tune ML model
+  - SageMaker now make predictions

 ## Security Hub CSPM (Cloud Security Posture Management)

 > gives centralized view of aws security status